karrick/godirwalk/README.md

 compatibility problem.

-This library correctly identifies symbolic links that point to directories and will only follow them when this library's `WalkFollowSymbolicLinks` function is used.
+This library correctly identifies symbolic links that point to directories and will only follow them when `ResurseSymbolicLinks` is set to true.
 Behavior on Windows and unix like operating systems is identical.

 ### It's more easy to use than `filepath.Walk`